guicassolato/apicurio-registry-authorino/README.md

 For the endpoints where an artifact ID is in the path, Authorino will try to match the artifact's `createdBy` property (fetched from the Apicurio Registry artifact metadata API directly endpoint) to the value of `preferred_username` claim of the JWT.
 In cases where Apicurio Registry returns an empty or null `createdBy`, this authorization rule will be skipped.

+#### Rate-limits

+For this demo, only POST requests to `/apis/registry/v2/groups/default/artifacts` are rate-limited.
+No more than 1 artifact can be created every 60 seconds across all users.

 ## Signing out

 ### Close the session in Keycloak